acearchive/artifact-submissions/README.md

 [migrations/](./migrations/) directory contains scripts used to migrate submission files from one version to the next.
 Each submission file contains a top-level `version` key which indicates the current version.

+Changes merged to the `main` branch are deployed to the Ace Archive prod environment.
+Changes can be merged or pushed directly to the `dev` branch to deploy to the Ace Archive dev environment.